Includes :

 DAY 04: VISIT TEA PLANTATION> TRAVEL & EXPLORE NUWARA ELIYA (Breakfast/Lunch/Dinner)

-Nuwara Eliya is a charming hill station located in the central highlands of Sri Lanka.
-Known for its cool climate, picturesque landscapes, and tea plantations, Nuwara Eliya is a popular destination for both local and international travelers.
-The area is often referred to as "Little England" due to its climate and colonial architecture.Misty steep roads, twisting through lush green blankets of tea bushes in a cool climate, remind visitors that they are within the range of the renowned British colonial retreat, Nuwara Eliya.
-Augmented by an English countryside atmosphere, the city of light - once governed by English & Scottish planters - is still studded with colonial bungalows, hedgerows & one of the finest 18-hole golf courses in the world.
+➤ After Lunch at Restaurant, proceed on a City Tour of Nuwara Eliya.
+Misty steep roads, twisting through lush green blankets of tea bushes in a cool climate, remind visitors that they are within the range of the renowned British colonial retreat.
+Augmented by an English countryside atmosphere, this city was once governed by the English & Scottish planters and is still studded with colonial bungalows, hedgerows & one of the finest 18-hole golf courses in the world.

-Drive through green valleys of the hill country pierced by endless waterfalls & dotted by tea pluckers draped in bright-colored saris.
-Or rent a bike for a gentle ride along the banks splashed by the waters of Lake Gregory.
+➤ Drive through green valleys of the hill country pierced by endless waterfalls & dotted by tea pluckers draped in bright-colored saris.

-➤ Dinner and Overnight Stay at Hotel.
+➤ Dinner & Overnight stay at hotel.

 DAY 05: RAWANA ELLA CAVE + YALA SAFARI (Breakfast/Lunch/Dinner)